muguira-james/muguira-james.github.io/source/_posts/Using-a-monorepo-with-github.md

 ```

-In other words, we have a bend.yaml and a fend.yaml file to define what happens in those specific subdirectories.
+In other words, we have a *.yaml file to define what happens in those specific subdirectories.

 In our case, we have 2: our frontend and backend.
 On a push to a specific directory we need a way to have the actions code watch and drive the correct build and test code.
 The "on:" keyword provides a "paths:" statement.
 When we use the "paths:" statement we are telling github to watch for changes along those paths.
 Here is an example for the backend: